second-state/simple-timelock-smart-contract/README.md

 ## Step 7

-Transfer ERC20 tokens to the linear timelock contract.
+Transfer ERC20 tokens to the timelock contract.

 From the ERC20 token contract, use the `transfer` function to transfer ERC20 tokens to the timelock smart contract's address.

 ![Screen Shot 2022-01-24 at 1 15 46 pm](https://user-images.githubusercontent.com/9831342/150716642-b2d63734-e928-4513-aa44-860e016be358.png)

-You can confirm that these tokens have been transferred by pasting the linear timelock contract's address into the ERC20 contract's `balanceOf` function, as shown below.
+You can confirm that these tokens have been transferred by pasting the timelock contract's address into the ERC20 contract's `balanceOf` function, as shown below.

 ![Screen Shot 2022-01-24 at 1 19 48 pm](https://user-images.githubusercontent.com/9831342/150716797-ec250368-538d-4105-80c2-8427031b57c6.png)